Moroccan fossil trade: Legality

-Though Morocco's Ministry of Energy, Mines and Sustainable Development must authorize any archaeological excavations, Moroccan laws do allow artisanal mining by locals, which is exploited by the fossil industry.
-Technically, international trade of any fossil specimens is prohibited in Moroccan law, given that exports of "objects of anthological or archaeological interest" is illegal.
-Additionally, Morocco is one of the signatories of the 1970 'UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property'.
+Moroccan fossils can only be collected and exported with a permit from the competent authorities.
+Specifically, Article 116 of the 2015 Mining Code provides that permits are required for the extraction, collection, and commercialisation of fossils, meteorites, and mineralogical specimens.
+An application decree adopted in 2019 further specifies the procedures relating to these permits.
+The export of fossils is governed by Decree 1308-94 of April 19, 1994 which makes the export of certain kinds of goods subject to an export permit.
+Palaeontological objects are included under customs nomenclature number 97.05.00.
+However, Moroccan laws do allow artisanal mining by locals, which is exploited by the fossil industry.
+Moreover, Morocco is a party to the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property (ratified on February 3, 2003) and the 1995 UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects (ratified on August 3, 2022).

 However, the laws are often insufficient or not applied in practice.
 According to a 2019 article by the organization ENACT Africa, it is possible that authorities are complicit, given the large amount of fossils that pass through Moroccan customs.
 There is little international regard for these legislations either, given that many Moroccan fossils can be traced to museums worldwide.

 The existence of a large organized and technically illegal system could pose a threat to Morocco's development and security, as it points to loopholes in Morocco's export control, raising the possibility that other forms of trafficking may be occurring in the country.
 Additionally, the system also implies people in marginalized regions of the country being exploited, as the fossil diggers themselves typically earn very little compared to the exporters and middlemen.
 The issue is made more complicated given that many locals rely on the fossil trade to make a living, given the lack of other available jobs.

 New fossil legislation was proposed by the Ministry of Energy, Mines and Sustainable Development in 2019, with a draft decree suggesting the establishment of three different legally recognized categories of fossils: 'regular' specimens that can be excavated and sold without the need of authorization, quota-regulated specimens that require authorization and unique specimens that can only leave the country if loaned for scientific purposes.